Jorge Soler Preview, Player Props: Marlins vs. Mets

 Jorge Soler At The Plate

-- Among qualifying batters, he ranks 103rd in batting average, while his on-base percentage ranks 54th and he is 15th in slugging.
+- Among qualified hitters in MLB action, he ranks 107th in batting average, 56th in on-base percentage, and 17th in slugging.

-- Soler is batting .471 during his last games and is riding a five-game hitting streak.

-- He has hit a home run in 24.1% of his games this year, and 6.4% of his plate appearances.
+- He has hit a long ball in 32 games this year (23.9%), leaving the park in 6.4% of his chances at the plate.

-- Soler has an RBI in 44 of 133 games this year, with multiple RBI in 21 of them.
+- Soler has an RBI in 45 of 134 games this season, with multiple RBI in 21 of them.
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.